swisschain/Lykke-HftApi-Docs/source/index.html.md

 ```

 ## Timestamp type
-Here you can see: How manage `TimeStamp` type in API contract.
+Here you can see: How to manage the `TimeStamp` type in the API contract.

 <i>The timestamp is always used in the <b>time zone UTC+0</b></i>

 ### gRPC API
-In the gRPC API contract timestamp type present as `google.protobuf.Timestamp` type.
+In the gRPC API contract, the `TimeStamp` type is presented as a `google.protobuf.Timestamp` type.

 > Example in gRPC contract